ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## Example

-[openui5-master-detail-app-ts](https://github.com/r-murphy/openui5-masterdetail-app-ts), which is my fork of SAP's openui5-master-detail-app converted to TypeScript.
+[openui5-master-detail-app-ts](https://github.com/r-murphy/openui5-masterdetail-app-ts), which is a fork of SAP's openui5-master-detail-app converted to TypeScript.

 ## Building with Webpack

-Take a look at [ui5-loader](https://github.com/MagicCube/ui5-loader) (I have not tried this).
+Take a look at [ui5-loader](https://github.com/MagicCube/ui5-loader) (we have not tried this).

 ## Modularization / Preload